rnewman/clj-sip/README.markdown

 for particular states, SIP methods, and SIP responses, rather than `switch`ing on these values within a single `doInvite`-style method.

-Abstraction is introduced as both your states and the SIP methods and responses are members of *hierarchies* — for example, there are nodes in the hierarchy for “subsequent requests”, “request methods defined in RFC 3265”, “responses that should result in a retry with credentials”, and so on.
+Abstraction is introduced by making both your states *and the SIP methods and responses themselves* into members of *hierarchies* — for example, there are nodes in the hierarchy for “subsequent requests”, “request methods defined in RFC 3265”, “responses that should result in a retry with credentials”, and so on.
 You can also define your own relationships to extend this default hierarchy.
+(Read `src/com/twinql/clojure/sip/responses.clj` for more.)

-You can thus handle arbitrary swathes of messages using the hierarchy without verbose switching logic.
-Similarly, you are encouraged to introduce a hierarchy in your states; this allows you to, *e.g.*, write separate methods for in-dialog and out-of-dialog `INVITE`s without being explicit about which states are in or out of a dialog.
+You can thus handle arbitrary swathes of messages by using the hierarchy, not verbose switching logic.
+Similarly, you are encouraged to introduce a hierarchy in your states; this allows you to, *e.g.*, write separate methods for in-dialog and out-of-dialog `INVITE`s without repeating (in each method definition) which states are in or out of a dialog.
+Let the hierarchy do the heavy lifting.

 In the `doc` directory you'll find some notes on its design (almost certainly due for revision), as well as a little code for generating [GraphViz](http://graphviz.org "GraphViz") dot files from Clojure hierarchies, and checking that states have appropriate handlers defined.

 There is an example servlet in the repository (which simply responds to an `INVITE` with a 200, waits for an `ACK`, then sends a `BYE`).
+Use this as a reference when building your own servlets.

 This is not a complicated or large library: it simply encodes a particular way of doing things that has been shown to be convenient, as well as saving you the